Skip to main content

 The Procedure

 Gum contouring is typically done using a soft tissue laser.
-Your dentist numbs the area with local anesthetic to ensure comfort.
-The anesthetic allows the dentist to work without causing pain, though you might feel vibration or pressure.
+The periodontist numbs the area with local anesthetic to ensure comfort.
+The anesthetic allows the procedure to be done without causing pain, though you might feel vibration or pressure.

-Using the laser, your dentist carefully removes excess gum tissue to expose more of your tooth crown.
-The dentist works on each tooth that needs contouring, creating an even, symmetrical gumline.
+Using the laser, the periodontist carefully removes excess gum tissue to expose more of your tooth crown, working tooth by tooth to create an even, symmetrical gumline.
+The target contour comes out of the plan and the digital design Dr. Bonin built with you beforehand, so the surgical result matches the smile you already approved.
 The procedure typically takes 30 to 60 minutes depending on how many teeth need to be treated.

 You’ll see immediate results.
 As soon as more tooth surface is exposed, your smile looks more balanced.
 However, some swelling is expected immediately after the procedure, so the final results become fully apparent after healing is complete.